AlbaranezJavier/RoboticVisionBlog.github.io/index.md

 In the case of the accelerator, I use the central value of those 5 columns to decide whether to accelerate more or less.

-The results obtained were 10 minutes, but by making some adjustments it was reduced to 4 minutes.
+The results obtained were 10 minutes, but by making some adjustments it was reduced to 4 minutes, but I have been able to extract a lot of information on how to attack this problem:
+- The car does not suffer from sway when accelerating, braking or turning.
+- The red line is continuous and there is no other object present in the environment that could hinder its detection.
+- There are no level changes, so the detection can be done with a prefixed line.
+- In addition, we have seen some examples where the error can be seen as it is extracted with a vertical line as a reference.

 Well, the results are not good at all, now it's time to implement the steps marked by our teacher in the Robotic Vision subject.

 ### Day 2: Basic control
+The objective is to implement a right turn or left turn switch, depending on the error obtained with a reference vertical column.
+In addition, some deadlash is applied to prevent it from continuously rectifying near the equilibrium point.